Breakfast Nook Bench DIY Banquette

 I added a lot of textiles to the design and vibrant colors to compliment the olive green cabinets.
 Currently I have an antique round table paired with the breakfast nook bench.
 However, I will probably get something bigger and more to scale in the future.

 The colors here are warm and inviting and cozy.
 I definitely designed outside of my comfort zone of neutrals on this project but I love how it turned out!
-These colors will be continued in the rest of my kitchen design as I move on to the other cabinets.
+These colors are going to continue throughout my kitchen.

 I hope you were impressed by this project!
 If you loved it and want to see how the rest of the kitchen turned out, read my DIY small kitchen makeover!